- Degree Programs

 Please make sure you provide ETS with the proper code (2548 for Stony Brook University) so that the university will receive your scores electronically.
 The sheer volume of applicants and inquiries we receive at this time of year does not permit us to individually acknowledge every test score received.
 We ask that you please do not contact and ask us if we received your scores.

-Submit one original essay, in English, in music research, analysis, or criticism that demonstrate your ability to carry out scholarly work in music.
+Submit one original paper, in English, in music research, analysis, or criticism that demonstrate your ability to carry out scholarly work in music.
 The paper, typically generated in prior course work, should be at least ten pages in length and demonstrate knowledge of proper bibliographic citation practices (your paper must contain a bibliography).

 History/Theory and Ethnomusicology Program Applicants (MA and PhD applicants)

-Submit 2-3 original essays in music research, analysis or criticism.
+Submit 2-3 original papers in music research, analysis or criticism.
 In addition to these, you may submit papers on other subjects if you think that they support some aspect of your application for admission.
 Please limit your essays to those that exemplify your best work.

 Composition Applicants (MA and PhD applicants)